Holtville, California: Transportation

 The old U.S. Route 80 once ran along Fifth Street through the center of town.
 A small obelisk in Holt Park, just north of Fifth Street, gives the distances to various points to the north, east and west.
 U.S. Route 80 has been decommissioned and made as County Route S80 in California.
 The portion in and near Holtville is now part of State Route 115.

 Much of the east–west automobile traffic has been diverted to Interstate 8, about 2.5 miles to the south.
 Holtville is easily accessible through the Orchard Road interchange.
 The newly constructed State Route 7 connects Holtville with the factories and industrial areas of Mexicali, Baja California, Mexico.

 The city was once joined by railroad to El Centro, but this line (nicknamed the "Holton Interurban"), and another railroad line going to the north, have been abandoned.
 The closure of the railroad station brought economic decline to the town in the late 20th century.

 Police Department

 The city formerly had its own police force, but police protection is now provided by the Imperial County Sheriff's Department.

 Utilities

 The city provides its own water and sewer service.
 Trash services are provided by CR&R. Other utility providers for Holtville are Southern California Gas, Imperial Irrigation District, AT&T California, and Spectrum.

 Pete Mellinger Alamo River Trail

 A trail was constructed in the 2010s that begins along Evan Hewes Highway and ends at the Holtville Skatepark.
 The trail was dedicated to former city planning commissioner, Pete Mellinger.

 In literature

+"The 1911 novel and the 1926 silent film, The Winning of Barbara Worth, was set and then filmed in the area.
 The city was featured in Milton J. Silverman's bestselling novel "Open and Shut," which chronicled the true crime story of Norma Winters, a Holtville resident who contracted for the death of her husband during the summer of 1974.